edwardcallahan/conductr-ansible/README.md

 ### Checklist

+A few things to double check before running playbooks:
 * Credentials in `conductr/files/my.commercial.credenteials"
 * ConductR core and agent packages in `conductr/files`
 * Private key file *and* matching name in vars file
-* Update AMI to latest for region
+* Update AMIs to latest *and* local to target region
+* Customize plays.
+Include additional bundle config plays, use Oracle JDK, increase disk sizes or not install Docker for example.

 ## Accessing cluster applications